alainwolf/openwrt-backup/README.md

    * Move (almost) everything into functions.
    * Use nested subshells for output redirection.
-   * Wrap (almost) every function into these subshells, each seprately.
+   * Wrap (almost) every function into these subshells, each separately.
    * Don't assume.
 Send trap/process signals yourself.
    * Who needs ERR, when there are 30+ other signals to choose from?